-Expected to release in the summer of 2022, JJJJound's first go-around with ASICS is a duo of GEL-Kayano 14 styles.
+JJJound's first go-around with ASICS was a duo of GEL-Kayano 14 styles.
 The GK-14, a high-performance runner that first debuted back in 2008, is one of ASICS' most popular modern-day lifestyle silhouettes (thanks in no small part to partners like Kiko Kostadinov and Angelo Baque) and JJJJound is the latest high-profile outsider to reinterpret it.
-As can be seen in the above images, the forthcoming styles mix either white, silver and black or just white and silver, with each introducing classy cream hits on the midsole and subtle JJJJound heel/insole branding.
-Fans of both brands will surely be running to the stores to snag a pair of these when they hit shelves!
+As can be seen in the above images, the pairs mix white, silver and black , with each introducing classy cream hits on the midsole and subtle JJJJound heel/insole branding.

 JJJJound x Padmore & Barnes P404 (2022)

 A silhouette so nice, they had to do it twice.
 After JJJJound elevated the Padmore & Barnes P404 back in 2021, they're teaming up with the heritage shoemaker for a tan spin on the classic silhouette later this year.
 A sample of the colab was teased on Instagram in April, and little is known about its arrival.
 However, its build, branding and shape are identical to the first colab, so if you liked the first pair these will likely be right up your alley as well.

 JJJJound x PUMA Suede (2022)

 JJJJound expanded their collaborative repertoire even further by linking up with PUMA for the first time and creating two takes on the classic Suede.
 However, the minimal execution of beige and grey may be missed by some as a JJJJound effort.
 In fact, it seems more planning went into the China-only pop-up to release these shoes than the product itself.